It's a question that bounces around in your head

-They need a systematic approach to working with leads or prospects.
-The other day I told you about proposal software.
+In the past I wrote about proposal software.
 Well, who do you send proposals to?
 You guessed it: leads.

-A CRM can track the steps and process that gets you from initial form intake all the way to proposal and past it (to closure and cash).
+A CRM can track the steps and process that gets you from initial form intake all the way to proposal and then to closing.

 With lead scoring features, you can rank your prospects by their behavior and interest.